hyperhq/hykins/README.md

 - [Generate a credential and configure the CLI](https://docs.hyper.sh/GettingStarted/launch_the_first_container.html)

 ## Deploy Hykins container
 There is a prebaked Docker image for [Hykins](https://hub.docker.com/r/hyperhq/hykins/) available in Docker Hub.
-You can simply pull the image to your Hyper_ account:
+You can simply pull the image to your Hyper.sh account:

 ``` bash
 $ hyper pull hyperhq/hykins